fmalina/revisions-blocl/activism/empireofchaos.md

 Keep in mind that China is about to become and remain the number one global economic power, a position it enjoyed for 18 of the past 20 centuries.

-But don’t tell London, they still believe that US hegemony will last, well, forever.
+But don't tell London, they still believe that US hegemony will last, well, forever.

 The recent flurry of China-Russia energy and trade agreements, an essential part